aws/aws-cdk/packages/aws-cdk-lib/aws-codebuild/README.md

 })
 ```

-You can also import an existing fleet to share its resources across multiple projects:
+You can also import an existing fleet to share its resources
+among several projects across multiple stacks:

 ```ts
 new codebuild.Project(this, 'Project', {